 Review and launch

 In the early part of the project design tasks were very much in parallel with the wider team and towards launch we conducted design reviews of the development.
-This involved more testing with those who would be using the site, testing both flat designs and later the working site.
-Following this we were able to review in detail and prioritise any loose ends or usability issues prior to finally launching.
+This involved more testing with those who would be using the site, testing both mock-up prototypes and later the working site.
+Following this we were able to review in detail and prioritise any loose ends or usability issues prior to launching.

 As part of the launch several help pages and videos were created to help people get to grips with the new site.
 This helped with a smooth transition and make people feel comfortable.